WebAssembly/component-model/design/mvp/JS-Explainer.md

 Importing from `wasm:js/global` is equivalent to an imports object with: `{ "wasm:js/global": globalThis }`.
 The normal rules for reading from the imports object still apply.

-ESM-integration defaults to enabling `wasm:js/global` which allows a component to import and use web APIs without any glue code:
+ESM-integration defaults to enabling `js/global` in the compile options (the `wasm:` prefix is implicit) which allows a component to import and use web APIs without any glue code:

 ```html
 <script type="module">